 This feature can work with any taxonomy and post type.
 For example, in the image below, I have a WooCommerce product.
 TaxoPress has scanned the content and added new terms into the “Product tags” area.

 In the next screenshot, you can see an example with bbPress.
-In this example, TaxoPress has scanned a new bbPress topic and automatically added the “Topic Tags”.
+In this example, TaxoPress has scanned a new bbPress topic and automatically added new terms to the “Topic Tags” area.

 How does this Auto Terms feature work?

-This Auto Terms feature is built on top of two external services: Dandelion and Open Calais.
+This Auto Terms feature to add new terms is built on top of two external services: Dandelion and Open Calais.
 You can use either one (or even both) to analyze your content.
+The option to use these services is available only in TaxoPress Pro.

 Once you have an API key, go to “TaxoPress”, then “Auto Terms” in your WordPress admin menu.
 You can enter your API key here on the “Sources” tab.